 Registering for Services

-Companies wishing to register for new Balancing Mechanism services, or wishing to undertake modifications to existing services, should send an e-mail précis of their requirements to The Company at bmu.registration@nationalgrideso.com.
+Companies wishing to register for new Balancing Mechanism services, or wishing to undertake modifications to existing services, should send an e-mail précis of their requirements to The Company at bmu.registration@nationalenergyso.com.

 If the query concerns the registration of new Balancing Mechanism Units (BMUs), details of the procedures involved will be provided via return e-mail.